apache/sling-site/src/main/jbake/content/documentation/bundles/repository-initialization.md

     disable service user deprecated_service_user : "Disabled user to make an example"

     create service user the-last-one

+    disable service user svc1 : "This  is the message"

+    # Groups are supported since version 1.2.4, SLING-8219
+    create group since124_A
+    create group since124_B with path /path_B
+    delete group since124_C

 ## Providing repoinit statements from the Sling provisioning model or other URLs